benjohns1/blinkfile/docs/contribute.md

 2. Use the issue comments to discuss what approach you want to take
 3. Fork the [repo](https://github.com/benjohns1/blinkfile)
 4. Get it running locally (see below)
-5. Make your changes, including unit tests and acceptance tests
+5. Make your changes, including unit and acceptance tests
 6. Submit a PR

 ## Run locally